nkzou/nkzou/README.md

 In my free time, other than my programming projects, I...

-- 📺 Watch TV shows, movies, anime, and read manga
+- 📺 Watch and read anime, manga, and novels
 - 🎹 Play and practice Piano
-- 💻⌨ Build Small-form-factor PCs and Mechanical Keyboards
+- 💻⌨ Build DIY Small-form-factor PCs and Mechanical Keyboards
-- 🎮 Play video games (Black Desert Online and Arknights)
+- 🎮 Play video games (mostly just Arknights)
 <!--
 - 📝 Write about my thoughts and opinions in my blog: [Null Comment]() -->